slenane/CV/README.md

 ### **<span class="position">Frontend Developer</span>** @ <a target="_blank" href="https://bmetric.com/">bmetric, <span class="copenhagen">Copenhagen</span></a> _(<span class="employment-dates">Jun 2022 - Present</span>)_ <br>

 <ul class="employment-description">
-  <li>Responsible for the development and testing of new features on the Angular application.</li>
+  <li>Responsible for the development and testing of new features on bmetric's Angular application.</li>
-  <li>Identification of bugs and performance optimization of JavaScript applications.</li>
+  <li>Identification of bugs and performance of optimization on JavaScript applications.</li>
-  <li>Consultation on Javascript tasks with the Customer Success Team to deliver optimal UX.</li>
+  <li>Consultation on Javascript tasks with the Customer Success Team to deliver custom functionality and optimal UX.</li>
   <li>Performance of code reviews and application management through version control.</li>
 </ul>